If you rely on search engine traffic, conversion optimization starts before visitors get to your site. Why? Sitelinks.

 In addition to a clear, hierarchical site structure, there are other options for improvement.

-Additional ways to influence the sitelinks for your site:
+How to influence sitelinks for your website

 - Own your brand name.
 Obviously, this recommendation isn’t feasible for established brands, but those choosing a new brand name should avoid direct competition with other sites.
 If search engines don’t identify a query for your brand as a navigational query, they’re unlikely to return sitelinks.

 - Develop a robust internal linking structure.
 Internal links should reinforce your site structure—parent pages link to child pages, child pages link back to parent pages, and so on.